 The ‘Bike-In’ opening of the transition area is the same as the ‘Bike-out’.
 After racking your bike, removing your helmet, and putting on your run shoes, you head to ‘Run-out’ which is the same opening as the ‘Swim-in’.
 As soon as you begin the run you will be on a paved bike path.
 Some of the path is shaded and some is open to the elements.
 Outside of the opening half mile the run is anything but flat.
 The good news is that there are not any significant hills.
 There are rolling hills throughout the run.
 Both distances have an out and back course so you will receive encouragement as well as have the opportunity to cheer on your friends.
 Water stops are every mile or so to help you fight off dehydration.
 Use them as June can often be hot!

 Liberty Triathlon has become one of the most popular races because of first class race management, beautiful venue, safe course, and great roads.
 The race typically fills so don’t wait to sign up.
-The goodies are nice and in 2016 they had new medals that look great for all distances.
+The race shirt and finisher medals are great!
 Stick around for the awards as they have MANY door prizes to give out.
 Whether you consider an Olympic a long course or you want to do a half, Liberty Triathlon will not disappoint.